QFT on rotating boxes at finite temperature: Conserved charges

 The analogous setup for a rotating frame would start with (\ref{z}), the role of the chemical potentials would be played by angular velocities and the charges would be the angular momentum operators $J_k$.
 After Wick-rotation the angular velocities, $\omega_k$ become purely imaginary, $i\omega_k = T \vartheta_k$, with real angles $\vartheta_k$, leading to the insertion of $\exp(i \vartheta_k J_k)$.

 The fundamental problem is that the rigid rotation of an infinite spatial volume is incompatible with a relativistically invariant theory.
 At the same time, once the spatial volume is compact, flat, orientable and without boundary, the full rotation group $SO(3)$ is broken so there are no infinitesimal generators $J_k$ as there were in infinite volume.
-Hence the need for a formulation on a finite box and without reference to infinitesimal rotational generators.
+Hence the need for a formulation without reference to infinitesimal rotational generators.

 The key observation is that a finite subgroup of $SO(3)$ can be maintained with corresponding unitary operators $U(\vartheta)$ leading to the partition function, \bea Z(\beta,\vartheta) = \tr e^{- \beta H} U(\vartheta)\;, \eea which, as we will see, can again be represented as a path integral over fields subject to novel boundary conditions.
 The finite angles will not be arbitrary however.
 The simplest variant will be, \bea \phi\left(t + \frac{1}{T}, {\boldsymbol x} \right) = \phi( t, {\boldsymbol { R^{-1} x } } )\;, \eea with ${\boldsymbol R} \in SO(3)$, and periodicity spatially.
 More complicated boundary conditions are possible with periodicity up to rotations in the spatial directions as well.
 One of the interesting aspect of these new boundary conditions is that they correspond to fields living not on ${\mathbb T}^4$ but topologically distinct but still flat, compact and orientable manifolds.
 There are only finitely many topologically different such manifolds and we will classify the possible geometries (metrics).
 Furthermore, rotation and movement simultaneously is also possible, provided the rotations commute with the corresponding translations.
-Thus the most general setup we will be discussing relates to the Euclidean partition function, \bea Z(\beta, \vartheta, y) = \tr \left[ e^{-\beta H} e^{i y_k P_k} U(\vartheta) \right], \eea with some choices of angles and translations $y$ in such a way that space-time is compact, flat, orientable and without boundary.
+Thus the most general setup we will be discussing relates to the Euclidean partition function, \bea Z(\beta, \vartheta, y) = \tr \left[ e^{-\beta H} e^{i y_k P_k} U(\vartheta) \right], \eea with some choices of angles and translations $y$.
+Expressed succinctly, the goal of our paper is to formulate Euclidean QFT defined by (\ref{rotmove}) via a path integral on a flat, compact space-time without boundary.